AdminL3/AdminL3/README.md

 * 🌍  I'm based in Munich
 * ✉️  You can contact me at [l-blu@outlook.de](mailto:l-blu@outlook.de)
-* 🚀  I'm currently working on [A "Jugend Forscht" Project](http://jugend-forscht.de/)
+* 🚀  I'm currently working on [A "Jugend Forscht" Project](http://jugend-forscht.de/) --> Currently on private
 * 🧠  I'm learning Advanced Python
 * 🤝  I'm open to collaborating on everything
 * ⚡  I'm addicted to programming!
 But don't tell anyone! 🤫🤫